Tietoevry-Connect-Sweden/tap-full-vcdcse-automation/README.md

 ### Add TAP configuration mandatory details

-Add the following details into `/tap-scripts/var.conf` file to fullfill TAP prerequisite.
+Add the following details into `/tap-scripts/var.conf` file to fullfill TAP prerequisites.
 Examples and default values are given in sample below.
 All fields are mandatory.
 They can't be leave blank and must be filled before executing the `tap-index.sh` script.
 Refer to the sample config file below.

 ```
 TAP_DEV_NAMESPACE="default"